 Consequence #1: When our brain adjusts its speed to compensate for regular drinking then we have a racing mind when we are sober.

 The second change relates directly to mood.
 The reasons we enjoy alcohol are that it soothes anxiety, makes us happier and makes us more socially engaged.
-But the extra dopamine and serotonin we get when we drink isn’t summoned by the brain it is artificially caused by alcohol, and the brain recognises this.
-The brain detects that it is receiving more dopamine and serotonin than it ordered and it reacts by reducing their release as well as reducing our sensitivity to them (some of the detector points on neurons get turned off).
-While the brain makes this adjustment to correct a problem that’s been detected it has a significant and unwanted impact on how we feel.
+But the extra dopamine and serotonin we get when we drink isn’t summoned by the brain, it is artificially caused by alcohol and the brain recognises this.
+The brain detects that it is receiving more dopamine and serotonin than it ordered and it responds by reducing their release as well as reducing sensitivity to them (some of the detector points on neurons get turned off).
+While the brain makes this adjustment to correct a problem that has been detected it has a significant and unwanted impact on how we feel.
 Like the adjustment for speed this correction is applied ‘across the board’.
 The influence of both dopamine and serotonin is reduced, and it is not just reduced while we drink, it is reduced the whole time.
-While this reduces the elevated mood we experience when we drink it makes us feel down when we are not.
+This reduces the lift in mood we experience when we drink and it makes us feel down when we are not drinking.

 Consequence #2: When our brain regulates down the effect of dopamine and serotonin then we become more anxious, less happy, less care-free and less sociable when we are sober.